 LUNGS ARE BURNING

-Lungs Are Burning is the name of my new single that will be available June 6, 2017.
+Lungs Are Burning is the name of my single that released June 6, 2017.
 I felt compelled to write this song after reading about the Fentanyl drug crisis killing more and more Canadians.
-I am taking this crisis quite personally.
 I woke early one morning last summer, consumed by an immediate lyric and a melody ‘lungs are burning, hearts are yearning, and we’re reaching to fill ourselves’, and asked my partner Dale Murray to get out of bed and write the song with me.

 This song explorers my personal journey of loss and longing.